kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 }
 ```

-The `PodGroup` resource will be introduced with the following structure:
+The PodGroup resource will be introduced as a separate API object defined in [KEP-5832](https://github.
+com/kubernetes/enhancements/blob/master/keps/sig-scheduling/5832-decouple-podgroup-api/README.md).
+The structure below represents a current snapshot of the API, but [KEP-5832](https://github.
+com/kubernetes/enhancements/blob/master/keps/sig-scheduling/5832-decouple-podgroup-api/README.md) should be treated
+as the source of truth.

 ```go
 // API Group: scheduling.k8s.io/v1alpha2